MSc in International Pharmacoeconomics & Health Economics

 Mode of study:

-The mode of study is full-time or part-time, whereas some modules are also offered as free-standing units to support continuing professional development and training of professionals employed by organisations already involved in pharmacoeconomics and health economics.
+The mode of study is full-time, whereas some modules are also offered as free-standing units to support continuing professional development and training of professionals employed by organisations already involved in pharmacoeconomics and health economics.
 As freestanding modules, they will not lead to a CU award.
 Instead the candidates may obtain a certificate of attendance/completion issued jointly by the WSP and HSF.

 Applicants for the MSc in International Pharmacoeconomics and Health Economics Programme must fulfil the following requirements:

-An undergraduate degree (Bachelor/honours degree or equivalent) of at least 360 CATS (180 ECTS) points in a health or pharmaco-related field of study
+An undergraduate degree (Bachelor/honours degree or equivalent) of at least 360 CATS (180 ECTS) points in a health or pharmacy-related field of study

-Proof of English language skills: TOEFL certificate of 90 pts (internet based) or IELTS of 6.5 pts.
+Proof of English language skills: IELTS of 6.5 pts.
 If the undergraduate degree is not in the field of health or pharmaceutical sciences, documentation of 6 months direct experience in the health or pharmaceutical science field is required.

 Full time (2 years) - 19920 (Euro)